What is a sodium blood test?

 Why do I need a sodium blood test?

-Your health care provider may order a sodium blood test as part of your regular checkup or if you take medicine that can affect your fluid balance.
-You may also have this test if you have symptoms of too much sodium or too little sodium in your blood.
+Your health care provider may order a sodium blood test as part of your routine checkup or if you take medicines that can affect your fluid balance.
+You may also have this test if you have symptoms of too much or too little sodium in your blood.

 Symptoms of high sodium levels (hypernatremia) include: